RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Practice Note: Future versions of this policy may specify additional FIPS-approved signature algorithms.

 Trusted Certificates that expire before January 1, 2031 shall contain subject public keys of 2048 or 3072 bits for RSA or 256 or 384 bits for elliptic curve, and be signed with the corresponding private key.
-Trusted Certificates that expire on or after January 1, 2031 shall contain subject public keys of 3072 bits for RSA or 256 or 384 bits for elliptic curve, and be signed with the corresponding private key.
+Trusted Certificates that expire on or after January 1, 2031 shall contain subject public keys of at least 3072 bits for RSA or 256 or 384 bits for elliptic curve, and be signed with the corresponding private key.

 CAs that generate certificates and CRLs under this policy shall use signature keys of 1024, 2048, or 3072 bits for RSA and 256 or 384 bits for elliptic curve algorithms.
 Certificates that expire on or after December 31, 2010 shall be generated with 2048 or 3072 bit keys for RSA and 256 or 384 bit keys for elliptic curve algorithms.